 A FOUNDATION BUILT ON MALT FERMENTATION

-The colorful history of Thornton Distilling Company, located in the oldest standing brewery in Illinois, can be traced back to 1857, when immigrant brewer, John Bielfelt erected a brewery with a ten barrel kettle, on the west bank of Thorn Creek in the small limestone-mining village of Thornton, Illinois.
+The colorful history of Thornton Distilling Company, located in the oldest standing brewery in Illinois, can be traced back to 1857, when immigrant brewer John Bielfeldt erected a brewery with a ten barrel kettle on the west bank of Thorn Creek in the small limestone-mining village of Thornton, Illinois.
 The artesian well already was on the property where a log cabin saloon and brewery had opened in 1836.

 Just down the street from the brewery was the beginning of a large rock quarry which today is the largest limestone quarry in the western hemisphere.
-John S, Bielfeldt would go-on to quench the insatiable thirst of the multitude of workers and quarriers that mined the land and laid the foundation for what is today the great city of Chicago.
-Our historic artesian well was tapped into a 1500 ft deep underground aquifer that originates from Lake Superior.
-The minerality of the limestone-filtered water provides a desirable effect on the production of fine spirits both then and now.
+John S. Bielfeldt would go-on to quench the insatiable thirst of the multitude of workers and quarriers that mined the land and laid the foundation for what is today the great city of Chicago.
+Bielfeldt Brewing established itself as the most respected brewery around.
+The historic artesian well taps into a 1500 ft deep underground aquifer that originates from Lake Superior and provided John Bielfeldt with a secret ingredient unrivaled by competitors.
+The rich minerality of the limestone-filtered water provides a rare and highly desirable effect on both fine brews & spirits alike.

 At the onset of Prohibition, the Bielfeldt Brewing Company was sold to Carl Ebner.
 Ebner bottled “soda-pop” but also continued to secretly produce beer.
 Soon, federal agents raided the brewery with axes, smashed the vats, and thousands of gallons of beer were poured into Thorn Creek.
 The brewery fell under the control of Al Capone and his henchman, Joe Saltis who supplied Chicago speakeasies far and wide.
 Eventually, Capone and Saltis were named on the first “Public Enemies List” released by the Chicago Crime Commission.